 Reporting to the head of BE are three managers, one for each vertical: sales ops, customer success ops, and marketing ops.
 These managers support sales, customer success, and marketing.
-Each vertical manager has a similar set of responsibilities: technology, training, messaging and support.
+Each vertical manager has similar responsibilities: technology, training, messaging, and support.

-For technology, each manager is responsible for all aspects of the technology required to support the vertical from sourcing, implementing, optimizing, supporting to vendor management.
-Individual verticals aren’t responsible for data analysis as that function resides in the Analyst role.
+For technology, each manager is responsible for all aspects of the technology required to support the vertical, from sourcing, implementing, optimizing, and supporting vendor management.
+Respective verticals aren’t responsible for data analysis as that function resides in the Analyst role.
 Analysts are responsible for the state of the data.

-Managers do not make technology decisions in a silo.
-As much as possible, every technology is evaluated for use across all verticals.
+Managers do not make technology decisions in a silo but evaluate technology across all verticals.
 If marketing ops needs a particular kind of technology, there are considerations to make in the process.

-- First, is there a similar technology in use in the other two verticals?
+- First, is there a similar technology in the other two verticals?

 - Will this technology address pain points in the other two verticals?